-Assessment Sheets will be distributed to students and mailed home one to two weeks after the end of each nine-week grading term.
-ACPA does not have official interim grade reports, but teachers will keep students and parents informed on progress throughout the term with periodic class grade reports.
-Students and families are encouraged to use Schoology to monitor school work through the grading period.
-Students and parents can also use PowerSchool to view assignments and mastery levels in each of their classes.
+Middle School Students and families should use PowerSchool to view assignments and mastery levels in each of their classes.
+PowerSchool keeps track of submitted assignments and mastery level or completion.
+It is recommended that students and caregivers monitor their mastery process using PowerSchool, but use Schoology to review assignments, materials, and feedback.
 Please remember that PowerSchool is not always an up-to-the day reflection of a student's current progress.
 Any concerns about grades are best addressed with the teachers via e-mail or a phone call.